All My Sons: 2025 West End

-Ivo van Hove will direct a new production of the play, opening in November 2025 at Wyndham's Theatre, starring Bryan Cranston, Marianne Jean-Baptiste and Paapa Essiedu.
+A new production of the play directed by Ivo van Hove opened in November 2025 at Wyndham's Theatre, starring Bryan Cranston as Joe Keller, Marianne Jean-Baptiste as Kate Keller and Paapa Essiedu as Chris Keller.
+The production also features Hayley Squires and Tom Glynn-Carney as Ann and George Deever.
+It received 6 Laurence Olivier Award nominations: Best Revival, Best Director, Actor (Cranston), Actress (Jean-Baptiste), Supporting Actor (Essiedu) and Supporting Actress (Squires), winning for Best Revival and Best Supporting Actor.

-2025 Italy
+2026 Berkeley

-Elio De Capitani will direct a new production of the play, opening at the Teatro dell'Elfo in Milan in late October 2025.
+David Mendizábal directed a new production of the play that opened February 2026 at the Berkeley Repertory Theatre starring Jimmy Smits, Wanda De Jesus, Alejandro Hernandez, and MaYaa Boateng.

 Adaptations

 All My Sons was first adapted into a film in 1948.
 Edward G. Robinson played Joe Keller.
 It was directed by Irving Reis and gained two award nominations, Best Written American Drama and The Robert Meltzer Award for the film's co-writer Chester Erskine.
 In the film, Steve Deever is renamed Herbert Deever, and makes an onscreen appearance, played by actor Frank Conroy.

 In 1950, Lux Radio Theater broadcast a radio play of All My Sons with Burt Lancaster as Joe.
 The play was adapted by S. H. Barnett and, in an interesting twist, featured the character of Steve Deever in a speaking role.

 In 1958, the play was adapted for British television by Stanley Mann and directed by Cliff Owen.
 This production starred Albert Dekker as Joe Keller, Megs Jenkins as Kate Keller, Patrick McGoohan as Chris Keller and Betta St. John as Ann Deever.